justgage/redwyrms-wiki/Locations/Maschs (country)/Deln Eschondi Lair.md

 ---
-aliases: The Party's Lair, Deln's Lair, Deln Eschondi's Lair
+aliases: The Party's Lair, Deln's Lair, Deln Eschondi's Lair, Deln's Crypt
 ---

 Located in a rocky bluff in the middle of the [[Verwood Forest]]